trose31/DotaPicker/README.md

-Functionality Info:\
-\
-To run the onnx file in the website's javascrtipt, the HTML must be launched as a live server (I did this through the Live Server extension to Visual Studio Code).\
+To run the onnx file in the website's javascrtipt, the HTML must be launched as a live server (I did this through the Live Server extension to Visual Studio Code).
-\
-No modules need be downloaded to run the HTML as the onnx interpreter is loaded from dropbox.\
-\
 Python 3.8+ required to run trainer.py.
 \
 \
 \